mahlenmorris/VCVRack/README.md

 connecting the end points) to 32. **Takes effect at the next RESET.**
 #### RESET Input and Button
-A trigger to the Input or a Button press resets the line to its starting position, which is all zeroes.
+A trigger to the Input or a Button press resets the line to its starting position (see Menu Options below for choosing a starting position).
 This also applies any change to COUNT.
 #### STYLE Knob
 Selects one of three different line types, Steps/Lines/Curves.
 Changes are applied instantly.